 - Strength United (formerly Valley Trauma Center)

 25115 Ave.
 Stanford #B-122, Santa Clarita, CA 91355

 Students, faculty, and staff wishing to seek additional confidential off-campus resources may visit with any medical and licensed mental health professional, or trained sexual violence advocates, as they have statutorily protected confidentiality and may only disclose information with your permission.
-The Dean of Student Affairs, Chief Human Resources Officer, and/or the Associate Provost may provide additional assistance in finding additional resources.
+The Vice President for Student Experience, Chief Human Resources Officer, and/or the Associate Provost may provide additional assistance in finding additional resources.

 For Assistance 24 hours a day/7 days a week:

 This policy is currently in effect as written, and will be reviewed and revised, as needed, on an annual basis.